Whatever Will Be (song)

 "Whatever Will Be" is the second song released by Australian actress Tammin from her first album, Whatever Will Be (2005).
 Issued as a CD single on 28 March 2005, "Whatever Will Be" reached number 13 on the Australian Singles Chart.
+Vanessa Hudgens covered the song on her debut studio album, V (2006).

 Background

 The song is about how you should not take life too seriously and just to take every day as it comes.
 It is about how you should not regret the past and look towards the future.

 Chart performance

 On 4 April 2005, "Whatever Will Be" made its official debut on the Australian ARIA Singles Chart at number 13.
 On 11 April, the song dropped 11 spots, to number 24.
 It spent a further eight weeks rising and falling within the top 30 until leaving the top 30 on 19 June and the top 50 on 17 July.